 Fashions for superfoods come and go.
-When it comes to berries, the benefits are just starting to become known.
+When it comes to berries, the fitness / health benefits are just starting to become known.
 Berries have been popular for years.
-They have a role in mental / brain function, are full of flavonoids – and according to some research are linked to lower incidence of cancer.
+They have a role in brain function, are full of flavonoids – and according to some research are linked to lower incidence of cancer.

 Once you add in the delicious recipes – there is plenty to like.